marcohern/dimages/README.md

 .../laravel_packages>php artisan serve
 ```

-8. Open a browser and access the package module with the following url: http://localhost:8000/mhn/dimages/index.
-This should open a simpel dashboard page.
+8. Open a browser and access the package module with the following url: http://localhost:8000/mh/dim/status.
+This should return a 200 and a json with **success = true**.
 You are all set!